pulp-platform/pulpissimo/README.md

 first the minimal runtime and when you hit its limitations you can try the full runtime by installing the SDK.

+After having chosen a runtime you can run software by either [simulating the hardware](#building-the-rtl-simulation-platform) or running it in a [software emulation](#building-and-using-the-virtual-platform).

 ### Simple Runtime
 The simple runtime is here to get you started quickly.
 Using it can run and write programs that don't need any advanced features.